yaobinwen/yaobinwen/README.md

 - [yaobinwen/cpp-static-dynamic-linking](https://github.com/yaobinwen/cpp-static-dynamic-linking): My study on how GCC static linking and dynamic linking should be configured to work.
 - [yaobinwen/git-log-S-G](https://github.com/yaobinwen/git-log-S-G): Explain how `git log -S` and `git log -G` work using the repository itself.
 - [yaobinwen/react-box](https://github.com/yaobinwen/react-box): My notes and code of about React.js and MUI.
+- [yaobinwen/ssh-tunneling-explained](https://github.com/yaobinwen/ssh-tunneling-explained): Explain what is SSH tunneling and how to use it.

 ### Work in Progress

-I usually work on multiple projects concurrently, because my daily job requires me to learn a wide range of technologies, from as low level as dealing with hardware all the way up to as high as developing user-facing web frontend.
-I know a lot of people don't like this and critize that I'm in lack of a focus.
-To some degree, I agree with that.
-The division of labor in modern society awards the people who focus on one thing and do it really well, and by spreading my attention to different areas, I am putting myself to a position of disadvantage compared to many others.

-However, I'm arguing what I'm doing have benefits, too:
-- 1).
-I want to do it due to curiosity.
-Being a developer, I am curious by nature.
-Learning different technologies opens my eyes and fulfills my curiousity.
-- 2).
-This wide coverage of technologies allows me to learn how to develop a complete product from ground zero.
-I will have the chance to think from the perspectives of different levels of product development and be able to oversee the entire development lifecycle.
-- 3).
-I have the motivation to keep learning "how to learn more efficiently" because I need to keep learning new stuff and use them for my work.
-Knowledge can go out-dated quickly.
-But the ability of learning knowledge gets only sharpened more as time goes by.
-I do agree that knowledge is important (because it makes you able to do the work), but I also believe the ability of learning is even more important (because it allows people to adapt quickly, especially with the advent of artificial intelligence).

-I'm actively working on the following projects but they are not finished yet:
+I'm currently working on the following projects but haven't finished them yet:

-- [yaobinwen/Web-Dev-Birds-Eye](https://github.com/yaobinwen/Web-Dev-Birds-Eye): A Bird's-eye view of web development to help novice web developers to speed up learning.
+- [yaobinwen/local-https](https://github.com/yaobinwen/local-https): Deploy a local HTTPS web service which is good for local testing and experimenting.
 - [yaobinwen/cmake-explained](https://github.com/yaobinwen/cmake-explained): A tutorial of modern CMake.
-- [yaobinwen/error-handling](https://github.com/yaobinwen/error-handling): My learning and thinking over error reporting and handling in programming.
-- [yaobinwen/ssh-tunneling-explained](https://github.com/yaobinwen/ssh-tunneling-explained): Explain what is SSH tunneling and how to use it.
-- [yaobinwen/floating-point-numbers](https://github.com/yaobinwen/floating-point-numbers): My study and notes regarding floating-point numbers.
-- [yaobinwen/systemd-explained](https://github.com/yaobinwen/systemd-explained): A tutorial of `systemd`.
-- [yaobinwen/local-https](https://github.com/yaobinwen/local-https): Deploy a local HTTPS web service which is good for local testing and experimenting.
-- [yaobinwen/Linux-Lab](https://github.com/yaobinwen/Linux-Lab): How to create a home lab to study Linux kernal and C/C++ libraries (and possibly everything else).
-- [yaobinwen/document-shredded](https://github.com/yaobinwen/document-shredded): This project collects documentation good practices with examples and bad practices as counter-examples in order to create a repeatible process of creating easy-to-understand documentation.
+- [yaobinwen/document-shredded](https://github.com/yaobinwen/document-shredded): This project collects documentation good practices with examples and bad practices as counter-examples in order to create a repeatable process of creating easy-to-understand documentation.

-- [yaobinwen/work-env/myPSP](https://github.com/yaobinwen/work-env/tree/master/myPSP): A self-improvement software process for software engineers to improve the work quality _precisely_, _quantitatively_, and _continuously_.
+### Misc.

+- [yaobinwen/Linux-Lab](https://github.com/yaobinwen/Linux-Lab): How to create a home lab to study Linux kernel and C/C++ libraries (and possibly everything else).
 - [yaobinwen/dpkg](https://github.com/yaobinwen/dpkg): I work on Ubuntu and manage the Debian package building and publishing in my company, so I use [dpkg(1)](https://manpages.ubuntu.com/manpages/bionic/en/man1/dpkg.1.html) a lot.
 I forked the source code in order to learn the tool and **Perl**.
 See my README file [dpkg: Annotated Version](https://github.com/yaobinwen/dpkg/blob/master/README.md).
   - Along with `dpkg(1)`, I also use [yaobinwen/debhelper](https://github.com/yaobinwen/debhelper) tool suite.